Kidney stones may be painful, but they rarely cause a serious health condition if treated properly.

 To reap the benefits of Palo Azul bark, you can take Palo Azul bark tea.
-Between three and four cups of this beverage should be enough to get all the benefits you need.
+Three and four cups of this beverage should be enough to get all the benefits you need.

 You can learn more about using Palo Azul tea to help kidney stones here.

 Another herb that can help increase your urine production, celery is also known for its potent antioxidant qualities.
-This makes it an even better solution to fight kidney stones, as it may remove many of the oxidants that contribute to kidney stone formation.
+This makes it an even better solution for fighting kidney stones, as it may eliminate many of the oxidants that contribute to kidney stone formation.
+Celery contains compounds such as caffeic acid, p-coumaric acid, ferulic acid, apigenin, luteolin, tannin, saponin, and kaempferol, and thus has powerful antioxidant characteristics.
 You can blend a couple of celery stalks with water to make celery juice and consume this drink throughout the day.